-- 5. The University requires all students to sign a declaration that they are fit to do so before taking an examination or submitting an assessment. - 6.
-A student who has signed a declaration that they are fit to sit an examination or submit an assessment may not submit a mitigating circumstances application unless: - they are affected by unforeseen circumstances beyond their control after signing the fit to sit declaration but before the end of the examination; - they are subsequently diagnosed as having been suffering from a (2) condition at the time of the assessment of which, for a reason supported by evidence, they were unaware at the time of the assessment; or - at the time of signing the fit to sit declaration they were suffering from a condition which impaired their ability to make a rational judgement as to their ability to take the assessment.
+- 5. Students who attend an examination (regardless of whether they have begun writing their answers or leave an examination early) or submit an assessment are deemed fit to sit their examination or assessment. - 6.
+By sitting an examination (regardless of whether they have begun writing their answers or leave an examination early), students are declaring themselves fit to sit and may not submit a mitigating circumstances application unless: - they are affected by unforeseen circumstances beyond their control after opening their examination paper but before the end of the examination; or - (2) they are subsequently diagnosed as having been suffering from a condition at the time of the assessment of which, for a reason supported by evidence, they were unaware at the time of the assessment; or - (3) at the time of submitting or sitting and assessment they were suffering from a condition which impaired their ability to make a rational judgement as to their ability to sit or submit the assessment.